Damilola450055/Data-Projects/jumia_vs_konga_analysis/README.md

 This project analyzes iPhone prices across Jumia and Konga, two of Nigeria’s largest e-commerce platforms.
 It focuses on **comparing price trends**, **availability**, and **correlations** between both marketplaces using data scraped directly from their websites.

+**Data was collected using standard web scraping methods on publicly available web pages.
+The process strictly followed ethical scraping guidelines and respected the robots.txt rules of both platforms, ensuring that no security measures were bypassed and no Terms of Service were violated.**

 ---

 ## Phase 1 — Web Scraping